11 Tax-Friendly Countries To Consider for Your Retirement

 There are plenty of reasons to retire outside American borders, including a better climate, saving money on travel, or potential tax breaks.

 So, which countries are tax-friendly for American retirees?
-Here are a few places to consider if you want to retire with some extra cash in your pocket instead of paying taxes.
+Here are a few places to consider if you're planning for retirement and want some extra cash in your pocket instead of paying taxes.

 Portugal